janbiedermann/prescient/README.md

 # pres**ci**ent

-A simple, reliable, *nixish continuous integration for Git and VirtualBox in ~150 lines of bash.
+A simple, reliable, *nixish continuous integration for Git and VirtualBox in ~150 lines of sh.

 ## Features

 - use any script language you love for CI runs, no need for YAML
 - using very little CPU/RAM resources for itself
 - can scale up to many virtual machines
-- very adaptable to individual needs, just a few lines of bash
+- very adaptable to individual needs, just a few lines of sh

 ## System Requirements

-- VirtualBox on one or more *nixish hosts
+- VirtualBox 6.1 or greater on one or more *nixish hosts
 - Git on one or more *nixish hosts, acting as git server(s)
 - OpenSSH
-- bash, at, zip, unzip, ssh, sshpass, shuf, grep, awk, timeout
+- sh, at, zip, unzip, ssh, sshpass, shuf, grep, awk, timeout
 - [nq](https://github.com/leahneukirchen/nq)
 - PowerShell on Windows VMs